-TRAID continues to fund child centres in Dhaka, Bangladesh for the children of garment workers, with an additional grant of £129,208 in 2017 over two years, and £325,203 of total funding to date.
+TRAID continues to fund child centres in Dhaka, Bangladesh for the children of garment workers, with an additional grant of £80,992 of funding in 2019, and £406,195 of total funding to date.

 The rapid expansion of the garment industry in Bangladesh has provided opportunities for women to earn a living; however, it has also had a seriously negative impact on their children.

 Many Bangladeshi textile workers are single mothers who have migrated from rural areas looking for work.
 Lacking education and skills, they end up living in Dhaka’s slums which are areas of extreme poverty with limited access to clean water, sanitation or health care.

 Very low wages (around £35 per month) forces mothers to leave young children (2 – 5 years) alone, or in the care of older siblings, putting them at risk of accidents, trafficking and sexual abuse.
 Extreme poverty also affects older children (6 – 16) who are forced into work, including illegal activities (often drug trafficking) or informal jobs in dangerous conditions to bring in more money.

 TRAID funding has set up two centres in Dhaka for tiny tots of 2-5 years and two drop-in centres for 6-16 year olds, supporting around 200 children and any one time.
 The centres provide quality care, nutritious food and education in a nurturing setting to children of very poor garment workers, mainly single and abandoned mothers.

 Many garment workers in Dhaka are forced through poverty and climate change to migrate from rural areas.
 They do not have the means to pay for childcare or a family network to help while they are at work.
 As a result, children as young as two are left at home alone or on the street making them highly vulnerable to accidents or abuse.
 The drop-in centres are for older children who have started work to supplement their mothers’ income, some in extremely hazardous workplaces.